VIP Brother season 7: Riton

-Riton (with members Ekaterina Mihaylova "Katya" and Zdravko Zhelyazkov) are famous pop duet.
+Riton (with members Ekaterina "Katya" Mihaylova and Zdravko Zhelyazkov) are famous pop duet.
 They entered the house on Day 1 and finished fifth in the finale on Day 62.

 Stanimir

 Stanimir Gumov is an actor.
 He entered the house on Day 1 and finished fourth in the finale on Day 62.

 Svetlana

 Svetlana Vasileva is a former participant of the Bulgarian version of Playboy Playmate, Miss Playmate 2009 Bulgaria, finished second place.
 She entered the house on Day 1 and was the eighth evicted on Day 58.